FreeAndFair/ColoradoRLA/test/smoketest/README.md

 cd -
 ```

-(Or whatever the latest version is - see smoketest.bash for a kludgy way to extract it).
+(Or whatever the latest version is - see `smoketest.bash` for a handy way to extract it).

 Load the credentials for testing:

 `psql -d corla -a -f ../corla-test-credentials.psql`

-## Uploading CVRs and manifests
+### Uploading CVRs and manifests

 Run `./main.py` to upload the cvr and manifest files.